Ganymede

 Where Ganymede sits on the full axis

 By size on the journey, Ganymede sits between Titan and Mars.
-The band below uses nearby Moons objects for context.
+The band below compares Ganymede with nearby Galilean moon objects so the size jump stays easy to read.

 Shared physical scale